 The Crypto Express3 features do not have a CHPID type, but logical partitions in all CSSs have access to the features.
 The Crypto Express3 feature (FC 0864) has two PCIe adapters.
-On z114, it is possible to order the Crypto Express3-1P feature (FC 0871), which has only one PCIe adapter.
 Each adapter on a Crypto Express3 feature can be defined to up to 16 logical partitions.